sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 5 - Input Tables/fundamentals_5_input_tables.md

 ## Capture Comments
 Duration: 20

 We want users to have a place to add comments about order status as they make changes.

-Adding columns to input tables is the same as for regular tables, except these new columns can write back to the warehouse.
+Adding columns to input tables is the same as for regular tables, except these new columns are written back to the warehouse.

 With the workbook in `Edit` mode, click the `+` in the column header of the last column: